tencurse/neocities/src/index.md

 hello! i’m **[ten](/about) (he/she)**, and welcome to my webspace!

-i made this site to share little pieces of myself--my interests, my thoughts, my projects, among other things. i hope you have fun, learn something, or both!
+i made this site to share little pieces of myself--my interests, my thoughts, my projects, etc. i hope you have fun, learn something new, or both!

 here’s a [map](/sitemap), go forth and explore!